kvasudeva24/implementing-std-map/README.md

-        if the inserted node is the left child of the parent perform a right rotation on the parent recolor the parent to black and the grandparent to red perform a right rotation on the grandparent
+        if the inserted node is the left child of the parent perform a right rotation on the parent recolor the parent to black and the grandparent to red perform a left rotation on the grandparent

 At the end always set the root color to be black to make sure we have not violated anything

+Leaving unfinished as I get the internals and will circle back once I finish the rest